chart-dot/Psychart/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+SUMMARIZE

 We set up a Aligned ID development environment with Ethereum We develop a simple dapp with Java Script - React that needs to store data, using  to connect to the blockchain.
-We write a smart contract - NFT with that guarantees the validation of the results of the Tests We set up a L1  with Avalanche C-chain
+We write a smart contract - NFT in RC721 with that guarantees the validation of the results of the Tests We set up a L1  with Avalanche C-chain
 We deploy the contract on the network
 We storage the data in Filecoin